fragmau/sensilo/README.md

 - [ ] The board must be run by a uController
 - [ ] The board must be powered off of a USB-C connector
 - [ ] The board must be able to generate a 3.3V single rail
-- [ ] The board must be debuggable via USB
+- [ ] The board must be debuggable via SWD and programmable via USB
 - [ ] The board shall have a square size, no bigger than 10x10cm
 - [ ] The board must contain a high resolution data converter
 - [ ] The board must be able to monitor multiple analog signals